Somniphobia: Understanding the Fear of Sleep

 Exposure Therapy

 Exposure therapy is the process of intentionally exposing yourself to a fearful object or situation, and gradually increasing the level of exposure as you learn to regulate your anxiety.
 Exposure therapy is the most common treatment for specific phobias.
-It can be carried out either in real life or using techniques such as virtual reality.
+It can be carried out either in real life or using techniques such as visualization or virtual reality.

 If you have somniphobia, the targeted phobia is falling asleep.
 You’ll work with a mental health professional to identify experiences that cause you comparatively little distress but which are still related to sleeping.
 For example, this might be changing into your pajama pants when you get home.

 Your treatment provider will help you identify physical anxiety symptoms, such as rapid heartbeat or shortness of breath, and track when these symptoms subside.
 They will also teach you coping skills and relaxation techniques, such as deep breathing.
-Over time, you move up the ladder from least fearful experience to most fearful experience, eventually aiming to conquer the fear of falling asleep.
+Over time, you move up the ladder from the least fearful experience to the most fearful experience, eventually aiming to conquer the fear of falling asleep.
 Exposure therapy is successful for treating specific phobias in more than 90% of people who try it.

 Cognitive Behavioral Therapy

 Cognitive behavioral therapy (CBT) is a therapeutic treatment approach that focuses on changing the relationship between your thoughts (cognitions), feelings and behaviors.
 CBT has been used for treating anxiety disorders for many years and there is ample research that shows CBT is effective in helping people reduce anxiety, fear and panic .
-Although it is not a first-line treatment method for specific phobias, CBT may be a safe and effective treatment option for adults or children struggling with somniphobia.
+Although it is not a first-line treatment for specific phobias, CBT may be a safe and effective treatment option for adults or children struggling with somniphobia.

 In CBT, you work to break unhelpful thoughts around sleeping and implement new and more helpful thoughts and behaviors.
 For example, if you fear sleep because you believe being asleep is unsafe, your mental health professional helps you address this thought through cognitive restructuring techniques (identifying unhelpful thoughts and building helpful ones) and behavioral interventions.
 These techniques may overlap with exposure therapy.